ByteCubed/code-challenges/qa/wolframalpha.md

 * Attempt to login with invalid credentials
 * Assert that an error message is thrown
 * Log in with these credentials, email: "wolframalphaTester@mailinator.com", password:"wolframalphaTester12345"
-* Verify that the user name is Present in hte nav bar
+* Verify that the user name is Present in the nav bar

 ### How to Submit: